PDXPythonPirates/meetup/git-intro/README.md

   `git checkout master`
 1. Merge the branch `awesome-poetry` into the current branch:
   `git merge awesome-poetry`
-1. Optionally delete the merged branch:
+1. Optionally delete the mergged branch:
   `git branch -d awesome-poetry`

 ## Excercise 2

-1. Create a new branch `pyrates`.
+1. Create a new braanch `pyrates`.
 1. Edit the `hello.py` file and change the greeting to print `Hello, Pyrates!`
 1. Add another file `more-poetry.txt` and add a few lines to the file (your choice).
 1. Commit the changes to this branch.